cacophony-wj/LeS/TROUBLESHOOTING.md

 Your only option at present is to install the _Dungeons & Deviousness_ modlist to experience the most Lover's Lab content this side of an Oldrim installation.
 You may feel that _DND_ goes too hard in the direction of suffering and roleplay.
 If this the case, consider reading about the mods inside it and configuring the menus more to your liking.
 They are actually very customizable.

 ## Gameplay

+### I don't have one of those ancient ass NUMPADs!
+How the hell am I gonna use OStim?

+From my user "BigMac"

+> "If you hold F8 for 10 seconds it activates OSAs emergency rebind.
+Where Lshift pulls up the menu and WASD is how you nav.
+You can then rebind the keys manually.
+I use P L ; '  to nav, O and [ as yes/no and ] as toggle."

 ### My skills don't seem to be leveling up!